nkitner/KiU-NetProject/README.md

 The models will be saved to a in a local subdirectory when training is completed.

-Alternatively, you may run the cells in the Jupyter notebook on your local machine.
+Alternatively, you may run the cells in the 'CISC867_KiUNet_Notebook.ipynb' notebook on your local machine.

 ## Evaluation